-For all the original S&DJR installations of yellow ground signals the relevant Signal Instructions state that the signals were of the "miniature semaphore arm" type, with the arm painted yellow with a black band.
-This type of signal continued to be used specifically for this purpose long after the Southern Railway had introduced the "half disc" ground signal and "yellow discs" were not introduced by BR(SR) until the early 1960s.
-Consequently it is extremely unlikely that any of the S&DJR yellow ground signals were renewed as the disc pattern, although with the lack of photographic evidence it is not possible to confirm this.
+For all the original S&DJR installations of yellow ground signals the relevant S&DJR Signal Instructions state that the signals were of the "miniature semaphore arm" type, with the face of the arm painted yellow with a black band.
+This type of signal continued to be used specifically for this purpose long after the Southern Railway had introduced the "half disc" ground signal and "yellow discs" were not introduced by British Railways (Southern Region) until the early 1960s.
+Consequently it is extremely unlikely that any of the S&DJR yellow ground signals were renewed as the disc pattern, although with limited photographic evidence it is not possible to confirm this.
 There are no known examples of a S&DJR Stevens 'drop-flap' ground signal being repainted with a yellow face.